-Edgecomb Gray is a warm toned gray beige (greige).
+Edgecomb Gray is a warm-toned gray beige (greige).
 That being said, how warm or cool it looks will depend on the lighting in your room.
-For instance, Edgecomb Gray will lean slightly cooler and more gray in a north facing room, while in a south-facing room with a lot of natural light, BM Edgecomb Gray will lean more towards beige, appearing slightly warmer.
+For instance, Edgecomb Gray will lean slightly cooler and more gray with north-facing light or in those darker rooms while in a south-facing room with a lot of natural light, BM Edgecomb Gray will lean more towards beige, appearing slightly warmer.

 What is the LRV of Edgecomb gray?

 Edgecomb gray has an LRV of 63.
-It tends to be slightly lighter than most other greige paint colors out there, however it still has some depth to it.
-It sits in the perfect range of colors to brighten up a dark room, and would be a great choice for basement space.
+It tends to be slightly lighter than most other greige paint colors out there, however, it still has some depth to it.
+It sits in the perfect range of colors to brighten up a dark room, and would be a great idea for basement space.

 What are the Undertones of Edgecomb Gray?

-Edgecomb Gray has less of the green and taupe undertones than many other greige colors have, and sticks pretty well to being a solid greige.
-Like any paint color, it is of course influenced by what's around it (floors, trim, furniture, etc.) but it doesn't have any glaringly obvious undertones, making it a great neutral color for the whole house.
+Edgecomb Gray has less of the taupe and green undertones than many other greige colors have, and sticks pretty well to being a solid greige.
+Like any paint color, it is of course influenced by what’s around it (floors, trim, furniture, etc.) but it doesn’t have any glaringly obvious undertones, making it a great neutral color for the whole house.

 What Colors Go Well with Edgecomb Gray?

-Edgecomb Gray looks beautiful paired with soft white trim such as Benjamin Moore White Dove.
+Benjamin Moore Edgecomb Gray looks beautiful paired with soft white trim such as Benjamin Moore White Dove or similar colors.

-Equally, it looks beautiful as the trim color with White Dove (or another soft white) walls.
+Equally, it looks beautiful as the trim color with White Dove (or other soft white paint colors) walls.

 If you are looking for a bold contrast color for an accent wall, Hale Navy or Kendall Charcoal make Edgecomb Gray look its best, especially with white cabinets as shown in the photo above.
 A light turquoise such as Tranquility by Benjamin Moore also pairs well.